 Sources of government revenue in Nigeria can be via mining activities such as:

 - Royalties on mineral resources e.g tin, gold, limestone, etc.

 - Revenue from oil sales: Definitely top oil and gas companies in Nigeria pay tax to the federal government.

 3. Earnings and Sales

 - Sales of government properties e.g land, building

 - Proceeds from prison farms

-- Registration and licence fees e.g company registration, club registration fees, churches registration fees
+- Registration and license fees e.g company registration, club registration fees, churches registration fees

 - Court fees

 - Visa fees